 Neuropathy goes far beyond a loss of feeling in the feet.
 A damaged nervous system can cause pain, tingling, burning, and many other problems that threaten a patient’s mobility.
 We offer a variety of interventions to ease the pain and discomfort of neuropathy, including laser therapy, footwear and walking devices, medication and pain relief, and even surgical options.

-It may feel as though you have tried everything to relieve your foot pain.
+It may feel as though you have tried everything to relieve your foot or ankle pain.
 If conservative treatments have been ineffective, there may be a surgical option to correct your condition.
-Our podiatrists are board-certified in podiatric surgery, allowing us to remove ingrown nails and neuromas, correct painful bunions, and even perform reconstructive foot surgery after an accident or athletic injury.
+Our podiatrists are board-certified in podiatric surgery, allowing us to remove ingrown nails and neuromas, correct painful bunions, and even perform reconstructive foot or ankle surgery after an accident or athletic injury.